DamikaAlwis-Gif/IMS_mobile_application/README.md

 1. **Login**: After installation, users can log in with their credentials.
 2. **Explore Resources**: Navigate to the "Resources" section to view available resources.
 3. **Resource Details**: Select a resource to view its detailed information.
-4. **Reservations**: Access and manage reservations in the "Reservations" section.
+4. **Reservations**: View your reservations in the "Reservations" section.
-5. **Checkouts**: Check the status of your checkouts, with overdue items highlighted.
+5. **Checkouts**: Check the status of your checkouts, with overdue items highlighted in red color and others in green color.
-6. **Account Details**: View and edit your user account details in the "Account" section.
+6. **Account Details**: View your user account details in the "Account" section.
-7. **Log Out**: Log out of the application when finished.
+7. **Log Out**: Log out of the application.

 ## Screenshots

-_Insert screenshots of the application here to provide a visual guide to users._

 Happy managing! 📱📚🖥